MJones180/pytorch_model_in_c/README.md

 The `ts_data_groups_approx_2_epoch285` model is shipped with this repository for testing.
 Any other PyTorch model can be used, it will just need to be converted using the `create_torchscript_model.py` script from the `uml_picture_d` repository.

+### Normalization

+For the normalization data, there should be a single value for all inputs and each output should have its own value.

 ## Timing

 Results are for 5,000 iterations of the model shipped with this repo (`ts_data_groups_approx_2_epoch285`).